lgalfaso/starlark/spec.md

 characters together denote a single literal percent sign.

-The conversion's operand is the next element of `args`, which must be a tuple with exactly one component per conversion, unless the format string contains only a single conversion, in which case `args` itself is its operand.
+The conversion's operand is the next element of `args`, which must be a tuple with exactly one component per conversion.
+If a single conversion is required, `args` may be a single non-tuple object.
+In order to format a single component with a single tuple, `args` must be a tuple whose only element is the tuple to be represented.

 Starlark does not support the flag, width, and padding specifiers supported by Python's `%` and other variants of C's `printf`.